 Thus, government can’t favor one religion over another.
 And it can’t favor religion over non-religion.
 Nor it favor non-religion over religion.

 Thus, the U.S. Supreme Court holds that government can not require religious participation.

 Lower courts have found that AA is religious.
 In fact,

 “By 2001, two circuit courts, at least three district courts, and two state supreme courts had all considered whether prisoners or parolees could be forced to attend religion-based treatment programs.
 Their unanimous conclusion was that such coercion was unconstitutional.”4

 AA often argues that it is spiritual rather than religious.
-However, after carefully examining the evidence courts reject that claim.
+But after carefully examining the evidence, courts reject that claim.

 III.
 What to Do?